syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-PDF.md

 'Open a PowerPoint Presentation.
 Using pptxDoc As IPresentation = Presentation.Open("Sample.pptx")
-    'Create an instance of ChartToImageConverter and assigns it to ChartToImageConverter property of Presentation. pptxDoc.ChartToImageConverter = New ChartToImageConverter()
+    'Create an instance of the ChartToImageConverter and assign it to the ChartToImageConverter property of the Presentation. pptxDoc.ChartToImageConverter = New ChartToImageConverter()
     'Initialize the conversion settings.
-    Dim pdfConverterSettings As PresentationToPdfConverterSettings = New PresentationToPdfConverterSettings() 'Enable a flag to preserve document structured tags in the converted PDF document. pdfConverterSettings.AutoTag = True
+    Dim pdfConverterSettings As PresentationToPdfConverterSettings = New PresentationToPdfConverterSettings() 'Enable a flag to preserve structured document tags in the converted PDF document. pdfConverterSettings.AutoTag = True
-    'Convert the PowerPoint Presentation into PDF document.
+    'Convert the PowerPoint Presentation into a PDF document.
-    Using pdfDocument As PdfDocument = PresentationToPdfConverter.Convert(pptxDoc, pdfConverterSettings) 'Save the PDF document.
+    Using pdfDocument As PdfDocument = PresentationToPdfConverter.Convert(pptxDoc, pdfConverterSettings) 'Save a PDF document.
         pdfDocument.Save("Sample.pdf")
     End Using
 End Using